 Singapore Design Week (SDW) – one of Asia’s premier design festivals – celebrated its sixth edition with a robust line-up of programmes.
-Held till 17 March 2019, SDW 2019 highlighted how good design impacts the economy, environment, society and culture.
+Held till 17 March 2019, SDW 2019 highlighted how good design impacts the economy, environment, society, and culture.

-Held at the National Design Centre (NDC) and various locations island-wide; SDW included over 80 programmes by more than 70 partners that brought attention to the impact and value of design in everyday living.
+Held at the National Design Centre (NDC) and various locations island-wide, SDW included over 80 programmes by more than 70 partners that brought attention to the impact and value of design in everyday living.

-The First Day of SDW 2019 also saw the launch of its first programme on the list – SingaPlural 2019.
+The first day of SDW 2019 also saw the launch of its first programme on the list – SingaPlural 2019.
 A strong advocate for collaborations between brands and creatives, SingaPlural encouraged innovation through test-bedding of ideas, and uncovered possibilities through pushing boundaries.
 Themed “Unnatural Phenomena”, SingaPlural 2019 drew on evolution in nature to inspire innovation in design.

-Here are the highlights for SingaPlural 2019.
+Here are some of the highlights of SingaPlural 2019:

 Bo(u)lder is a sculpture involving illusion and laminates.
 The piece aimed to create an illusion of stone at first glance – gradually transforming its perception into something else as one observes closer.
-Bo(u)lder was a symbolic step in transforming the general presumption of what laminates are.
+Bo(u)lder is a symbolic step in transforming the general presumption of what laminates are.

 Enjoy The Silence

-Every wondered why are our ears shaped the way they are?
+Ever wondered why are our ears shaped the way they are?
 The folds and undulations of our ear help to channel and modulate sound, and thus enhance how we hear and sense the world.
 Enjoy The Silence explored this intimate link between form and function.
 It is a sculptural acoustic installation that melds complex geometry and sound absorbing material to create an unnatural quiet zone within a crowded space.

-For the full list of programmes that happened at SDW 2019, visit https://www.designsingapore.org/sdw/events/2019
+For the full list of programmes that happened at SDW 2019, visit the official website at https://www.designsingapore.org/sdw/events/2019

 Photos by Goh Jing Wen of the DANAMIC team.